PacificBiosciences/pbpipeline-helloworld-resources/README.md

 mv current/addons/pipelines/your-custom-pipeline-dir 01_current/addons/pipelines/your-custom-pipeline-dir
 ```

-3. Start services
+####3.
+Start services

 ```
 $SMRT_ROOT/admin/bin/services-start
 ```

-4. Test that services recognize custom pipeline ids.
+####4.
+Test that services recognize custom pipeline ids.
 Query the service with something like this:

 ```
 curl http://SMRTLINK_HOST:SMRTLINK_SERVICES_PORT/secondary-analysis/resolved-pipeline-templates/CUSTOM_PIPELINE_ID
 ```

-5. Test that pbsmrtpipe is using the custom pipeline from the commandline, using something like this (expect zero exit status):
+####5.
+Test that pbsmrtpipe is using the custom pipeline from the commandline.
+Use something like this (expect zero exit status):

 ```
 cd $SMRT_ROOT